Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 If you are entering the university to pursue the Lisle campus degree program, contact a representative in the University Financial Aid Office at (630) 829-6100 for a consultation.

 For more information on how to begin the financial aid application process for the online program, please request more information or call (866) 295-3104 to speak with an Admissions Advisor.

 The Academy of Nutrition and Dietetics (Academy) offers students the opportunity to apply for Academy scholarships.
 To qualify, students must be at least junior standing and enrolled in an accredited undergraduate nutrition program (Didactic Program in Dietetics), Dietetic Internship program, or master degree program, depending upon the scholarship.
 Due to the limited number of available scholarships, these are quite competitive and thus prestigious to receive.
-Refer to the September Supplement of the Journal of the Academy of Nutrition and Dietetics or the Academy web site for more information.
+Refer to the September Supplement of the Journal of the Academy of Nutrition and Dietetics or the Academy website for more information.
 Generally, you must be a member of the Academy to receive an Academy or local dietetic association scholarship.
-Membership information is available on the Academy website or throughout the Nutrition Department.
+Membership information is available on the Academy website or through the Nutrition Department.

-Yes, it is possible.
-Requests for transfer credit are evaluated by the Director of the M.S. in Nutrition and Wellness program on a case-by-case basis.
+It is possible.
+Requests for transfer credit and/or course substitutions are evaluated by the Nutrition Graduate Program Director on a case-by-case basis.

-For Admissions inquiries, please contact: Cydney Weber, firstname.lastname@example.org, (630) 829-6399.
+For graduate admissions inquiries, please contact: Admissions (630) 829-6300.